- Overview

 Requirements

-To successfully integrate with Indeed Apply, you need:
+To integrate with Indeed Apply, you need:

 - A signed Developer Agreement between your company and Indeed.